Garbaz/cannonball_polygonal_num/README.md

 # Exhaustive search of numbers which are polygonal and a cannon ball number

 In [a Numberphile video](https://www.youtube.com/watch?v=q6L06pyt9CA) Matt Parker presented [his results](https://www.numberphile.com/cannon-ball-numbers) from a search he conducted for numbers which are [polygonal](https://en.wikipedia.org/wiki/Polygonal_number) and a cannon ball number (Can't find a wiki article about those).
-This is a C implementation for Linux (Should be easy to port to Windows C++) of a mostly "dumb" exhaustive search for more of these numbers.
+This is a C implementation of a mostly "dumb" exhaustive search for more of these numbers.

 I can't promise that the code is correct, but it does spit out all the examples from the video, so it seems to be working.